Identillect/identillect-client-net/README.md

 ## Client Documentation
 The Delivery Trust API endpoints require Username/Password authentication.
 Please sign up at https://identillect.com/product
 ### Example usage
+**Note:** The following example describes very basic usage without the use of error handling.

 Begin by creating an instance of the client:
 ```csharp